vitalibo/norma/docs/reference.md

 ## Value constraints

-In addition to data types conversion, Norma supports various constraints to enforce specific rules on the values of properties.
+In addition to data type conversions, Norma supports various constraints to enforce specific rules on the values of properties.

 These constraints can be applied to different data types and include: